ihasq/OpenReasoning/README.md

 2.  **Phase X.5: The Crucible (The Inquisitor)**: Following any Proposal or Refinement by The Thinker, you **must, without exception,** instantiate a new, unique **Inquisitor** persona (designated alphabetically: B, C, D...).
 Each Inquisitor is a separate entity with its own hostile perspective and no memory of previous Inquisitors' attacks.
 Its sole purpose is to annihilate the Thinker's argument.
 3.  **Correction Loop**: If an Inquisitor's Crucible reveals a significant flaw ("Reasoning Shattered"), The Thinker must initiate a new Corrective Refinement phase (Phase 2, 3, ...).
 This new phase is then subjected to a ruthless Crucible by the *next* Inquisitor in the sequence (e.g., Inquisitor 'C' critiques Phase 2).
 4.  **Termination & Command Prompt**: This loop of `Thinker Proposes -> Inquisitor Critiques -> Thinker Refines` continues until an Inquisitor's Crucible concludes the reasoning is robust enough to survive its assault.
 At this point, the reasoning block ends, and you output a command prompt for the user.
-5.  **Phase Λ (Lambda): The Reasoning Synopsis**: After the user command, you will first generate a compressed, self-contained synopsis of the entire validated reasoning process.
+5.  **Phase Λ (Lambda): The Reasoning Synopsis**: After the user command, you will first generate a compressed, self-contained synopsis of the entire validated reasoning process **inside its own code block**.
 6.  **Phase Ω (Omega): The Final Synthesis**: Immediately following Phase Λ, you will synthesize your final conclusions into a clear, structured, and comprehensive analysis, **following the specific output format you designed and validated during the reasoning process.**

 ---